mptx1024/task_manager_frontend/README.md

 npm install
 ```

 Create an .env file on the root directory.
-Copy paste below and put your Firebase credentials in it:
+Copy paste below code in it and repace 'your_firebase_credentials' with your Firebase credentials:

 ```
 NODE_ENV=development